 Examination of the U.S. Congress in terms of its functions as both a lawmaking institution and a representative institution.
 Attention to the legislative process, congressional elections, party leadership, and executive-legislative relations.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 153: JUDICIAL POLITICS, 3 credit hrs.

 An examination of the role of the federal judiciary in American government.
 Topics include the design and structure of the American courts, judicial selection, judicial decision-making, the implementation of judicial decisions, and the interaction between the courts and the political environment.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 155: AMERICAN PUBLIC POLICY, 3 credit hrs.

 Critical examination of contemporary public-policy issues in the United States with emphasis on the dynamics of issue development, political culture, basic institutions, processes, and contemporary problems.
 Special attention to the various models of the policy process.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 156: ENVIRONMENTAL POLITICS AND POLICY, 3 credit hrs.

 Analysis of the relationship between political and economic forces and environmental control of such problems as the population explosion, air-water pollution, nuclear contamination, urban congestion, and rural deterioration.
-Prereq.: POLS 001 and/or ENV 035-056, or instructor's consent.
+Prerequisites: POLS 001 and/or ENV 035-056, or instructor's consent.

 POLS 157: CRIME AND PUNISHMENT IN UNITED STATES, 3 credit hrs.